we-make-websites/wmw-coding-guidelines/liquid/README.md

 * Assign the default state of a variable before you first use it
 * This avoids false positives in `{% for %}` loops as it resets the variable at the start of each item
-* In the Don't example above once one product had the tag the variable is set to `true`, but nothing resets it meaning all products after it will have the variable set to `true`
+* In the Don't example above once the variable is set to `true` it will never be reset meaning all products after the variable changes will be `true` even if they don't meet the conditions

 ### Variable grouping